 An estate planning attorney can direct new parents on how to plan for life in the event they die before their children reach adulthood.
 It is important for parents to appoint guardians for their children in the event they die before the child reaches the age of 18.
 Simply stating that someone is to take the children is not enough.
 A formal legal document must be drafted to ensure guardians are truly appointed.
 An estate planning attorney can do this for you and your family.
 Additionally, there are several estate planning tools available to new parents in the event their child has a disability or parents want to plan for college savings.
 These things will all be covered when you speak with an attorney.

-Although attorneys are the probably the best professionals around (not biased at all), they may not always be the best to discuss day to day finances or retirement.
+Although attorneys are probably the best professionals around (not biased at all), they may not always be the best to discuss day-to-day finances or retirement.
 A certified financial planner will be able to advise you on retirement strategies, day-to-day financial planning, and other related financial matters.
-I am an attorney, business owner, and a former accountant.
+I am an attorney, a business owner, and a former accountant.
 I utilize a financial planner extensively.
 Do not be too proud to ask for financial guidance because it will drastically help your family in the long run.